nightvision04/porters-solver/README.md

 <img src="/images/constraints.png" width="900">

-I encourage any feedback and contributions.
+I encourage any feedback or contributions to the project.